robisim74/AngularSPAWebAPI/EXPLANATION.md

             Name = "WebAPI",
             Description = "Web API for the Angular 2 SPA",

+            Type = ScopeType.Resource, // Access token is for APIs.

-            // Defines which user claims will be included in the identity token
+            // Defines which user claims will be included in the access token
             // when this scope gets requested.
+            // We include role claims because we need them to access to the resources.
             Claims = new List<ScopeClaim>
             {
-                new ScopeClaim("given_name"),
-                new ScopeClaim("family_name"),
                 new ScopeClaim("role")
             }
         },
-        StandardScopes.OfflineAccess // For refresh tokens.
+        StandardScopes.OfflineAccess, // For refresh token.
+        StandardScopes.OpenId, // For UserInfo endpoint: https://identityserver4.readthedocs.io/en/release/endpoints/userinfo.html
+        StandardScopes.Profile,
+        StandardScopes.Roles
     };
 }
 ```
-Note that we can define which user claims will be included in the identity token.
+Note that we can define which user claims will be included in the access token.

 Because our Web API is in the same project, in _Configure_ method of _Startup.cs_ file,
 we add the authentication middleware: